layandreas/personal-blog/content/posts/scraping-wg-gesucht-part-i.md

 2. Write the results to a `sqlite` database
 3. Write a small [Django](https://www.djangoproject.com/) to serve our scraped data as a dashboard

-The final result will looks like this:
+You can find the source code on [Github](https://github.com/layandreas/wg-watch).
+The final result will looks like this and can be accessed [under this link](https://wg-watch-137914338338.europe-west1.run.app/):

 {{< iframe2 src="https://wg-watch-137914338338.europe-west1.run.app/" width="100%" height="400" >}}

-This part of our series deals with the actual scraping.
+This part of my series deals with the actual scraping.

 ## WG Gesucht?